Undergraduate majors: BA; BS; BFA; BM

 Faculty members help students discover their individual talents and passions, mentoring students about research opportunities, internships, and career choices.
 Professional academic advisors encourage students to create unique academic portfolios that help them stand out among their peers, with students developing creative strategies to combine majors, minors, and certificates—a common practice in CLAS, where all work together to support students’ diverse interests and goals.

-CLAS students can choose from almost 70 undergraduate majors, 70 minors, and 27 undergraduate interdisciplinary certificate programs, with choices that particularly focus on applied skills helpful in a chosen profession that encourage students to pursue intellectual and artistic interests along with pragmatic preparation for a first career.
+CLAS students can choose from almost 70 undergraduate majors, 70 minors, and 27 undergraduate interdisciplinary certificate programs, with choices that particularly focus on applied skills helpful in a chosen profession, and that encourage students to pursue intellectual and artistic interests along with pragmatic preparation for a first career.
 Students in CLAS have many opportunities to engage beyond the classroom: for example, faculty-mentored research, study abroad, honors, community engagement, and internships.

 CLAS Undergraduate Programs

 Academic staff in CLAS UP meet with students about requirements, collegiate policies that affect students, and a range of other issues, including successful completion of a degree.
-CLAS UP staff strive to promote the success of every student, maintain the academic integrity of CLAS, and to impart the value of a liberal arts education.
+CLAS UP staff strive to promote the success of every student, maintain the academic integrity of CLAS, and impart the value of a liberal arts education.

 GE CLAS Core